franciscojavierarceo/franciscojavierarceo.github.io/content/posts/difficulties-deploying-ml-models/difficulties-deploying-ml-models.md

 machine learning, data, and engineering.

 All this to say that I have spent a surprising share of the last decade working on getting models into live product experiences.
-I have some lessons learned and some opinions, so I thought I'd share them.
+Since I have some lessons learned and some potentially useful opinions, I thought I'd write them down.

-# Ten Lessons Learned form a decade of Deploying ML
+# Ten Lessons Learned from a decade of Deploying ML

-## 0. Separate your model from your features
+## 0. Create strict contracts with the input source of your features

-## 1. Create a container for you service
+## 1. Test your feature engineering more than you want to

-## 2. Source Your Data

-## 3. Validate Your Feature Engineering

-## 4. Codify the range of your features
+## 2. Codify the range and scale of your features

+## 3. Separate your model execution from your feature engineering

+## 4. Separate matrix serialization from model execution

-## 5. Abstract your service logic appropriately
+## 5. Avoid mixing business logic with statistical operations

-## 5. Precompute what you can
+## 6. Precompute what you can

-## 6. Load your model at service build time
+## 7. Load your model at service build time

-## 7. Right size your server
+## 8. Right size your server

-## 8. Ensure your prediction is efficient

 ## 9. Monitor your model and features